Jason Momoa

 Joseph Jason Namakaeha Momoa (/mə'moʊə/; born August 1, 1979) is an American actor and film producer.
 He made his acting debut as Jason Ioane on the syndicated action drama series Baywatch: Hawaii (1999–2001), which was followed by portrayals of Ronon Dex on the Syfy science fiction series Stargate Atlantis (2005–2009), and Khal Drogo in the first two seasons of the HBO fantasy drama series Game of Thrones (2011–2012).
-He went on to play the lead roles in the Discovery Channel historical drama series Frontier (2016–2018) and the Apple TV+ science fiction series See (2019–2022).
+He went on to play the lead roles in the Discovery Channel historical drama series Frontier (2016–2018), and the Apple TV shows See (2019–2022) and Chief of War (2025).

 Since 2016, Momoa has appeared in various DC Comics media, first portraying Aquaman in the DC Extended Universe (2016–2023).
-He has also played Duncan Idaho in the science fiction film Dune (2021), and has starred in the action film Fast X (2023) and the fantasy adventure comedy film A Minecraft Movie (2025).
+He has also played Duncan Idaho in the science fiction film Dune (2021), and has starred in the action film Fast X (2023) and the adventure comedy film A Minecraft Movie (2025).

 Early life

-An only child, Momoa was born on August 1, 1979, in Honolulu, Hawaii, to Coni, a photographer, and Joseph Momoa, a painter.
+Momoa was born on August 1, 1979, in Honolulu, Hawaii, to Coni, a photographer, and Joseph Momoa, a painter.
+He is an only child.
 His father is Native Hawaiian, while his mother is of German, Irish, and Pawnee ancestry.
 Shortly after his birth, his parents divorced and he and his mother moved to Norwalk, Iowa, where he was raised.
 He graduated from Norwalk High School and was a member of the school's soccer team alongside Brandon Routh.
 Momoa attended the University of Hawaiʻi at Mānoa.

-While in his teens, Momoa became a rock climber and boulderer when his mother took him to Custer State Park where Sylvan Lake and the Needles of South Dakota lie.
+In his early teen years, Momoa became a rock climber and boulderer when his mother took him to Custer State Park where Sylvan Lake and the Needles of South Dakota lie.